CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_create_cluster.md

 ```
       --ccp-image string                      The CCPImage name to use for cluster creation.
 If specified, overrides the value crunchy-postgres.
   -c, --ccp-image-tag string                  The CCPImageTag to use for cluster creation.
 If specified, overrides the pgo.yaml setting.
       --cpu string                            Set the number of millicores to request for the CPU, e.g. "100m" or "0.1".
-Overrides the value in "resources-config"
       --custom-config string                  The name of a configMap that holds custom PostgreSQL configuration files used to override defaults.
   -d, --database string                       If specified, sets the name of the initial database that is created for the user.
 Defaults to the value set in the PostgreSQL Operator configuration, or if that is not present, the name of the cluster
       --disable-autofail                      Disables autofail capabitilies in the cluster following cluster initialization.
   -h, --help                                  help for cluster
   -l, --labels string                         The labels to apply to this cluster.
       --memory string                         Set the amount of RAM to request, e.g. 1GiB.
-Overrides the value in "resources-config"
+Overrides the default server value.
       --metrics                               Adds the crunchy-collect container to the database pod.
       --node-label string                     The node label (key=value) to use in placing the primary database.
 If not set, any node is used.
       --password string                       The password to use for standard user account created during cluster initialization.